Old Colony Railroad: History since 1969

 Since the early 1970s, Amtrak has provided passenger service from South Station in Boston over the former Boston and Providence lines of the Old Colony Railroad.
-Since December 2000, Amtrak has also used this line for the Acela Express high-speed passenger rail service to Washington, D.C.
+Since December 2000, Amtrak has also used this line for the Acela Express passenger rail service to Washington, D.C.
 Between 1986 and 1996 Amtrak also operated regular passenger service between New York City and Hyannis on Cape Cod during the summer months.

 With the establishment of Conrail, freight service continued over various portions of the former Old Colony network after 1976.
 Beginning in 1982, the Bay Colony Railroad provided freight service on various lines which the Commonwealth of Massachusetts had purchased from Conrail, including lines on Cape Cod and in Middlesex County.
 Since 1999, CSX has provided freight service over several portions of the former Old Colony Railroad network, including lines in Taunton, Fall River, New Bedford and Leominster.
 Since 2008, the Massachusetts Coastal Railroad has taken over operation of the state-owned freight lines on Cape Cod from the Bay Colony Railroad.

-The Massachusetts Bay Transportation Authority (MBTA) currently operates passenger service on portions of the network, including the Red Line rapid transit service to Quincy and Braintree, and the Ashmont–Mattapan High Speed Line.
-The MBTA also currently operates commuter rail service over portions of the former Old Colony Railroad network, including its Providence/Stoughton Line and portions of the Needham Line.
-The MBTA also restored service on the Plymouth/Kingston Line and Middleborough/Lakeville Line in the 1990s, and the Greenbush Line (part of the South Shore Branch) opened in 2007.
+The Massachusetts Bay Transportation Authority (MBTA) was formed in 1964 to subsidize remaining commuter rail operations.
+Service was continued on the ex-B&P lines – now the Providence/Stoughton Line and portions of the Needham Line.
+The MBTA Commuter Rail system has been expanded since the 1980s.
+Service was restored on the Plymouth/Kingston Line (now the Kingston Line) and Middleborough/Lakeville Line (now the Fall River/New Bedford Line) – collectively known as the Old Colony Lines – in 1997, and on the Greenbush Line in 2007.
+Seasonal CapeFlyer excursion service between Boston and Hyannis, operated by the MBTA, began in 2013.
+The Fall River/New Bedford Line opened as an extension of the Middleborough/Lakeville Line in 2025.

-Two portions of the OC network are also currently used for tourist trains during certain parts of the year, including the Cape Cod Central Railroad and the Newport and Narragansett Bay Railroad.
+Two portions of the former Old Colony network are used for tourist trains: the Cape Cod Central Railroad on Cape Cod, and the Newport and Narragansett Bay Railroad on Aquidneck Island.
 Between 1986 and 2016, the Old Colony & Fall River Railroad Museum operated in Fall River.
 The museum had four train cars and exhibits.